sailfishos-chum/main/README.md

 shared libraries etc. is fostered, duplication of work for keeping these common packages up-to-date is eliminated, and it becomes much easier to determine which pieces of software exist and which are missing at the Sailfish&nbsp;OS OBS.
-Additionally this eases to trace multiple and potentially layered dependencies ("dependency chains") which is crucial for keeping the software supply chains of complex packages up-to-date.
+Additionally this eases tracing multiple and potentially layered dependencies ("dependency chains") which is crucial for keeping the software supply chains of complex packages up-to-date.

-The SailfishOS:Chum repository is located at the Sailfish&nbsp;OS OBS:<br />
+The SailfishOS:Chum repository is located at the Sailfish&nbsp;OS OBS: https://build.sailfishos.org/project/show/sailfishos:chum
-https://build.sailfishos.org/project/show/sailfishos:chum

 This repository at GitHub is used for filing general issues and